ricardomm7/leaflink/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All atributes must be filled.
+* **AC1:** All attributes must be filled.
 * **AC2:** The system must validate the VIN to ensure it is unique and corresponds to a non-registered vehicle.
-* **AC3:** When registering a vehicle already register, the system must reject such operation and the floor manager (FM) must be able to modify some attribute.
+* **AC3:** When registering a vehicle already registered, the system must reject such operation and the floor manager (FM) must be able to modify some attribute.
 * **AC4:** The system must securely store the registered vehicle information.

 ### 1.4.
 Found out Dependencies